 Lightly brush tops with milk (or not).

-Sprinkle with sugar crystals (you can get this at King Arthur Flour or in the market in the baking section).
+Sprinkle with sugar crystals (you can get this from King Arthur Flour or find it in the market in the baking section).

 (If using a biscuit cutter or glass, dip the cutting edge in flour first)

 Bake for 10-15 minutes depending on size.
 Start checking at 9 minutes.
 Do not overbake!

 Sprinkle again with large sugar crystals while scones are still hot for visual appeal.